Who needs to see a gastroenterologist?

 - Regurgitation and pediatric reflux

 Our Pelvic Floor Physiology Program evaluates pelvic floor dysfunction, including incontinence.
-High-resolution anorectal manometry and pudendal nerve testing methods help those with:
+Certain testing methods may help those with:

 Barrett's Esophagus and Esophageal Cancer